SophieDeBenedetto/blog/posts/telemetry_part_two.md

 end
 ```

 We'll come back to the metrics list in a bit.
-First, let's teach our application to start this supervisor when the app starts up but adding it to our application's supervision tree in the `Quantum.Application.start/2` function:
+First, let's teach our application to start this Supervisor when the app starts up but adding it to our application's supervision tree in the `Quantum.Application.start/2` function:

 ```elixir
 # lib/quantum/application.ex